-600 Appendix A: Deseasonalization of S2S Forecasts
+Appendix A: Deseasonalization of S2S forecasts

-In addition to realtime forecasts, all S2S forecasting systems create also hindcasts (or "reforecasts"), which allow the construction of the respective model's climatology.
-In the following, we describe the procedure7 we applied to compute a climatology of a forecast that starts on some date d (month & day of month).
+In addition to real-time forecasts, all S2S forecasting systems also create hindcasts (or "reforecasts"), which allow the construction of the respective model's climatology.
+In the following, we describe the procedure7 we applied to compute a climatology of a forecast that starts on some date d (month and day of month).

 - 1. Compute the ensemble mean of the hindcasts (Fig. A1a). - 2.
 Compute the inter-annual mean of the hindcast ensemble means.
 In case of the ECMWF forecasts for example, the hindcasts cover the past 20 years (see Fig. A1b). - 3.
-Select all (inter-annually averaged) hindcasts that start within \pm 14 days relative to the date d (the start of the forecast of interest).
-In case of the ECMWF model, this selection subsumes 9 (inter-annually averaged) hindcasts, since hindcasts are available for every Monday and Thursday (see Fig. A1c). - 4.
-Average the hindcasts obtained in 3, such that the forecast valid times match (e.g., average forecasts for Feb 22, Feb 23, ... as opposed to matching forecast lead times, e.g., forecasts with lead time +4, +5, ..., see Fig. A1c). - 5.
-Apply, to the resulting time-series, a 7-day running mean filter (Fig. A1d). - 6.
-Due to the ± 14 day window, the resulting time-series starts earlier than date d and covers a period that is longer than the forecast of interest.
-Cut the time-series at the beginning and at the end such that it matches the time-series of the forecast of interest.
-This gives the climatology (see Fig. A1d).
+Select all (inter-annually averaged) hindcasts that start within \pm 14 d relative to the date d (the start of the forecast of interest).
+In case of the ECMWF model, this selection subsumes nine (inter-annually averaged) hindcasts since hindcasts are available for every Monday and Thursday (see Fig. A1c). - 4.
+Average the hindcasts obtained in step 3 such that the forecast valid times match (e.g., average forecasts for 22 February, 23 February, ... as opposed to matching forecast lead times, e.g., forecasts with lead time +4, +5, ..., see Fig. A1c). - 5.
+Apply, to the resulting time series, a 7 d running mean filter (Fig. A1d). - 6.
+Due to the ± 14 d window, the resulting time series starts earlier than date d and covers a period that is re-forecast-medium-and-extended-forecast-range, last access: 23 August 2021).